ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 ### Welcome Message

-In reference to software, Frederick P. Brooks, Jr. wrote in chapter one of *The Mythical Man Month*, "The magic of myth and legend has come true in our time."
+Referring to software, Frederick P. Brooks, Jr. wrote in chapter one of *The Mythical Man Month*, "The magic of myth and legend has come true in our time."
 Efficient Python programs that correctly use discrete structures to store and manipulate data have the potential to positively influence the lives of many